 The Destination (Japan or China vs other) are the significant factors that affect customer choice behavior at 1% significance level.
 Airfare affects customer’s choice at 5% significance level.

 Given LCC is a low-cost airline which offers affordable travel tickets to customers, for every Korean Won increases in Airfare, the odds of the customer choosing LCC airline deceases by 5%.
 The estimated odds of choosing GMP are 98% lower among customers whose Destination is China or Japan holding all other constant.
+Although we only have a small sample size to run this model, we saw a significant improved in the model performance.
+We are not considering AIC or BIC score since this model and the Major airline model didn’t use the same set of data, we can see that R-square number is a lot better (40% compared to 13%) as well as the confusion matrix rates for LCC model.